SnorreFagerland/virushistory/the rumor mill/the surgeon incident/README.md

 <br><br><br>
 ## An early X68000 virus: The inside story from a Japanese 90'ies DiskMagazine

-The Surgeon virus (サージョンウィルス) occupies a special place in Japanese computer history.
-It is widely regarded as the first domestically written Japanese computer virus, targeting the Sharp X68000 platform in 1989.
+The Surgeon virus (サージョンウィルス) is a peculiar incident in Japanese computer history.
+It is one of the first domestically written Japanese computer viruses, targeting the Sharp X68000 platform in 1989.

 Unlike many early viruses, however, Surgeon was not created as an experiment in self-replicating code, nor apparently as an attempt at